DRUNK DRIVING ACCIDENT LAWYERS

 Driving is always potentially dangerous, but when someone gets behind the wheel of a car or truck while intoxicated, that danger becomes a near certainty.
 According to the National Highway Traffic Safety Administration, every day almost 30 people in the U.S. die in drunk-driving crashes, and each year, more than 10,000 lives are lost.

-Although the number of drunk driving accidents decreased from 2017 to 2018, fatalities increased by 9.2 percent over the same period.
+Drunk driving accidents accounted for 30% of all traffic fatalities (nearly 39,000 deaths) in 2020.
 If that isn’t scary enough, according to Mothers Against Drunk Driving (MADD), two out of three people will be impacted by a drunk driving crash in their lifetime.

 - The average person metabolizes alcohol at the rate of about one drink per hour

 - A standard drink is defined as 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of distilled spirits (each of which contains the same amount of alcohol)

 - Teen alcohol use kills over 4,300 people annually (more than all other drugs combined)